gamedevnull/amazeman/README.md

 # Amazeman!

-This will be a 2D top-down maze escape game.
+2D top-down maze game example.

 ![With graphic](./screen.png)

-My goal was to figure out by myself how to implement scrolling maps in the game.
+My goal was to figure out by myself how to implement map scrolling.

 Currently that works fine.